-Promising Research in Heart Disease
+Promising Research in Heart and Vascular Disease

 The University of Chicago Medicine is an academic medical center, a hospital where physicians and scientists are researching the newest treatments and discovering tomorrow's medical breakthroughs.
 We are proud to be home to one of the oldest National Institutes of Health-funded cardiovascular research programs in the nation.
 Our physician-scientists benefit from millions of dollars in annual research support to study heart disease.
 We also train tomorrow's researchers with our NIH cardiovascular training program.